fmops/decisionbox/README.md

   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+  * Run `mix run priv/repo/seeds.exs` to seed some fixture data in order to kickstart development

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.